madisonwong210/braille-to-speech/README.md

 </details>

 ### Data Collection
 The dataset contains of photos of braille text.
-It contains various images from
+It contains various images from the following texts:

 |   | type | sided | pages |
 | ----- | :---: | :---: | ---: |